-Often we get scenarios where excavation is not possible or is minimal such as sites of archaeological value or in areas where tree roots need protecting.
-Here the issue is that the sub-base needs to be as thin as possible whilst still retaining surface loading.
-Often here, we advise laying of a geotextile layer first, then a layer of (for example) 100mm clean 20mm stone retained by our EcoGrid Cell Web, a secondary geotextile layer is then laid and then the EcoGrid standard grids or EcoGrid Bloxx is laid.
+We often get scenarios where excavation is not possible or is minimal, such as sites of archaeological value or areas where tree roots need protection.
+Here, the sub-base needs to be as thin as possible whilst still retaining surface loading capability.
+Often here, we advise laying of a geotextile layer first, then a layer of (for example) 100mm clean 20mm stone retained by our EcoGrid Cell Web, a secondary geotextile layer is then laid, and then the EcoGrid standard grids or EcoGrid Bloxx gets laid.

-An EcoGrid approved geotextile layer follows to enhance surface support, provide a layer of filtration and to stop the drainage layer stone migrating up to the surface.
-A screed layer is laid, this can be a large granulate sharp sand or clean fine sharp angular stone, typically 20-30mm deep laid, levelled and compacted.
+An EcoGrid approved geotextile layer follows to enhance surface support, provide a layer of filtration and stop the drainage layer stone from migrating up to the surface.
+A screed layer is laid.
+This can be a large granulate sharp sand or clean fine sharp angular gravel, typically 20-30mm deep-laid, leveled, and compacted.